Annie Leibovitz: John Lennon

 What is interesting is she said she'd take her top off and I said, "Leave everything on"—not really preconceiving the picture at all.
 Then he curled up next to her and it was very, very strong.
 You couldn't help but feel that he was cold and he looked like he was clinging on to her.
 I think it was amazing to look at the first Polaroid and they were both very excited.
 John said, "You've captured our relationship exactly.
 Promise me it'll be on the cover."
 I looked him in the eye and we shook on it.

 Leibovitz was the last person to professionally photograph Lennon—he was shot and killed five hours later.
 About a month later, Rolling Stone gave grieving music fans his "last image".

-The photograph was subsequently re-created in 2009 by the couple's son Sean Lennon posing with his girlfriend Charlotte Kemp Muhl, with male/female roles reversed (Sean clothed, Kemp naked), and by Henry Bond and Sam Taylor-Wood in their YBA pastiche on October 26, 1993.
+The photograph was subsequently re-created in 2009 by the couple's son Sean Lennon posing with his girlfriend Charlotte Kemp Muhl, with male/female roles reversed (Lennon clothed, Kemp naked), and by Henry Bond and Sam Taylor-Wood in their YBA pastiche on October 26, 1993.